tmsajin/Admin-Mail-Tester/readme.txt

 == Installation and Usage ==

-1. Upload the `wp-admin-mail-tester` folder to the `/wp-content/plugins/` directory via FTP or upload the ZIP file through the WordPress admin dashboard at 'Plugins' -> 'Add New'.
+1. Upload the `admin-mail-tester` folder to the `/wp-content/plugins/` directory via FTP or upload the ZIP file through the WordPress admin dashboard at 'Plugins' -> 'Add New'.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Once activated, you can find the plugin's page under the "Tools" menu in your WordPress admin dashboard.